WangKongQiang/MSC/README.md

 # MSC
-Project code for MSC: Matrix Supporting Clustering Based on Sentence-Transformers with Contrastive Learning.
+Project code for paper ---> MSC: Matrix Supporting Clustering Based on Sentence-Transformers with Contrastive Learning.

 Function description of files and folders: